matldupont/matdupont-dev/blog/220127/01-setup.md

 yarn init
 ```

-First, let me say I want this entire project setup to be as stripped down as much as possible.
+First, let me say I want this entire project setup to be as stripped down as possible.
 If I don't specifically need it or I'm not deliberately testing it out, I don't want it.

-Also, I use specific package version without the `^` in my _`package.json`_.
+Also, I use specific package versions without the `^` in my _`package.json`_.
 I want all environments to have the exact same versions, so I make sure that's what I'm installing.

 ## Install React and Typescript